ru-petrovi4/Ssz.Utils/ThirdParties/EPPlus/readme.txt

 * Fixed address validation.

 4.5.3
-* Upgraded System.DrawingCore.Common for .NET Core to 4.5.1
+* Upgraded System.Drawing.Common for .NET Core to 4.5.1
 * Enabled worksheetcharts to use a pivottable as source by adding a pivotTableSource parameter to the AddChart method of the Worksheets collection
 * Pmt function
 * And lots of bugfixes, see https://github.com/JanKallman/EPPlus/commits/master

 4.5.2.1
-* Upgraded System.DrawingCore.Common for .NET Core to 4.5.0
+* Upgraded System.Drawing.Common for .NET Core to 4.5.0
 * Fixed problem with Apostrophe in worksheet name

 4.5.2
-* Upgraded System.DrawingCore.Common to 4.5.0-rc1
+* Upgraded System.Drawing.Common to 4.5.0-rc1
 * Optimized image handling
 * External Streams are not closed when disposing the package
 * Fixed issue with Floor and Celing functions